LindaSt/DataSubsampler/README.md

 `--nb_classes`: Number of classes that should be copied to the new dataset

+`--symlink`: Optional.
+Default = False.
+Doesn't copy the folders, only creates a symlink

 Example command:
 `python folder_subsampler.py --input-path /path/to/my_dataset/train,/path/to/my_dataset/val --output-path /path/to/my_small_dataset/ --nb_classes 100`